GregoryDemaurex/GitHubtry/README.md

 # GitHubtry
 I'm getting used to GitHub

-Hey, I just discovered how to make commit messages, and this is my first on!
+Hey, I just discovered how to make commit messages, and this is my first one!